apache/amoro-site/arctic-site/content/quickstart/quick-demo.md

 ---
 # Quick Demo

-This guide outlines the basic process of using Arctic, allowing you to quickly experience its core features.
+This guide outlines the basic process of using Amoro, allowing you to quickly experience its core features.
 You can choose to use either the `Iceberg Format` or the `Mixed-Iceberg Format` to complete the entire process.

-If you are more interested in the `Mixed-Hive Format`, you can refer to: [Mixed-Hive Format](/docs/latest/mixed-hive).
-For specific information on the different formats supported by Arctic, please refer to: [Table Format](/docs/latest/format-overview).
+If you are more interested in the `Mixed-Hive Format`, you can refer to: [Mixed-Hive Format](/docs/latest/mixed-hive/).
+For specific information on the different formats supported by Amoro, please refer to: [Table Format](/docs/latest/format-overview/).

 Before starting the quick demo, some steps are required to prepare the environment.
 Here are two ways to complete the necessary preparation: